Free Resources for Learning to Read

 I created this document to understand high- frequency words myself and for teaching them to my daughter.
 I now realize how valuable this document is!
 The 220 Dolch High Frequency Words classified by Decodable Phonetically / Non – Decodable, classified by difficulty and more!!

 Hard G / Soft G Word Lists!
-Practice the 2 sounds of the letter G!
+Practice the two sounds of the letter G!

 This is one of these phonics rules that work like magic.
 Once you know the rule, it works almost 100% of the time!
 However -as everything- it takes practice to master it , and there are a few nuances to the rule that are normally not discussed or talked about!
 These Hard G and Soft G covers it all!